 a.
-The Master of Science degree in Mechanical Engineering (MSME) or a closely related engineering discipline with a minimum GPA of 3.25.
-The student must have at least 18 credit hours of mechanical engineering or equivalent courses at the graduate level OR

-- b.
-The Bachelor of Science degree in Mechanical Engineering (BSME) with a minimum cumulative GPA of 3.5. - c.
-Satisfactory GRE scores.
+The Master of Science degree in Mechanical Engineering (MSME) or a closely related engineering discipline with a minimum GPA of 3.3.
+The student must have at least 18 credit hours of mechanical engineering or equivalent courses at the graduate level and Satisfactory GRE scores OR b.
+The Bachelor of Science degree in Mechanical Engineering (BSME) with a minimum cumulative GPA of 3.5 and Satisfactory GRE scores.